 The coastal trail goes up and down and in and out.
 During the parts of the path that goes to the edge of the coast, you can see Nam Fung Wan (南風灣), which is a bay just north of Long Harbour.
 And on a clear day, you can see Grass Island in the northeast direction.
 And of course, you can still see the mountains of Sai Kung East Country Park.

 Keep following the path.
 When the path descends closer to sea level, it means you’re almost done with the toughest part of the trail (which still isn’t that hard).

 When you see a beach along the coastal trail, it means you’re approaching Wan Tsai (Nam Fung Wan) 灣仔(南風灣).
 This is not the same as Wan Chai on Hong Kong Island (although the actual name in Chinese is written the same way).

 This also means that the hardest part of the hiking is over!
 The hiking trail will descend near the beach.
-And if you want to stop by the beach, find the “entrance” which is a narrow path between some bushes (see photo below).
-The beach itself is clean and pretty quiet (especially on a weekday).
+And if you want to stop by the beach, find the “entrance”, which is a narrow path between some bushes (see photo below).
+The beach is clean and quiet (especially on a weekday).